|

 The McLeans relocated to the station in February 1982.
 Getting to Squirrel Point was no simple chore, involving a short drive and a one-mile hike.
 In winter, the couple often used cross-country skis to reach the station.
 In 1984, Dan re-enlisted in the Coast Guard and was assigned to Station Boothbay Harbor.
 Two children were born to the McLeans while Karen was in charge of the station, then in 1987, Dan took over as officer-in-charge, and Karen was assigned to Group South Portland.

 In 1998, under the Maine Lights Program, Doubling Point Range Lights became the property of a nonprofit group called The Range Light Keepers.
 The group restored the fog bell tower, which included installing new sills and a new floor, and then worked on equipping the tower with a bell and clockwork striking mechanism.
-The Coast Guard provided a bell, similar to the one used at the tower, and the Maine Maritime Museum located a Steven’s striking mechanism.
-The bell was displayed at Arrowsic Town Hall for several years until the striking mechanism was restored, allowing the bell and striker to be placed on display at the Maine Maritime Museum.
-In May 2016, the fog bell was finally mounted on the beam projecting from the tower at Fiddler’s Reach, forty years after the last fog bell was removed from the tower.
+The Range Light Keepers found a museum in Nebraska that had a fog bell that was the same size as the original bell used at Fiddler’s Reach.
+The fog bell was displayed at Arrowsic Town Hall for several years before being finally being mounted on the beam projecting from the tower at Fiddler’s Reach in May 2016, forty years after the last fog bell was removed from the tower.

 References